featurevisor/featurevisor/README.md

 # What is Featurevisor?

-Featurevisor is a solution for managing your feature flags and remote config.
+Featurevisor is a solution for managing your feature flags, experiments, and remote config.
 It's built for developers, by developers.

 It introduces a workflow that's fully git-based, where configuration is stored as YAMLs and changes are reviewed and merged via pull requests.